Nightwing and Firestorm: Chilled Memories, Chapter 2: Madwoman

 Nightwing nodded.
 “She came in third.
 Are you thinking this is all some delayed revenge against those who beat her in a college contest years before?”

-Nightwing listened to his ally’s explanation.
-When it was complete, he said, “That changes everything.
+Nightwing listened attentively to his ally’s explanation, and when it was complete, he said, “That changes everything.
 But I have a plan.”

 Firestorm smiled.
 “You and Batman always seem to say that!”

-Nightwing smiled and said, “Must be something in Gotham’s water.”
+Nightwing returned the smile.
+“Must be something in Gotham City’s water.”

-Later, as a graying scholarly man crossed the campus, he admired the festive decorations.
-The big game had been played, and Hudson had been victorious.
+Later, a graying, scholarly man crossed the campus, admiring the festive decorations.
+The big game had been played, and Hudson U had been victorious.
 The night’s gala included an assembly of many former homecoming courts.
-He figured Killer Frost would show up.
-He knew they would be ready.
+Predicting that Killer Frost would show up, he knew that they would be ready for her.

-Nightwing said, “I figured she was after the first Killer Frost’s enemies from their school days, because as you noted she was obviously expressing the original’s hatred of all men, too.
+“I figured she was after the first Killer Frost’s enemies from their school days,” said Nightwing, “because, as you noted, she was obviously expressing the original’s hatred of all men, too.
 This made it painfully clear.
-She dropped it before I led her in the forest where we’d prepared the liquid nitrogen tank.”
-He held out a small worn book.
+She dropped this before I led her into the forest where we’d prepared the liquid nitrogen tank.”
+Nightwing held out a small worn book.

-Firestorm nodded as he examined it.
-“Crystal’s diary.
-Louise must have found it and been madly acting out revenge upon all that ever hurt her old friend.
-She must either think she is Crystal or still be so guilty for the fact that she was popular while Crystal was scorned, that she seeks to earn some weird forgiveness from her late friend.”
+Firestorm nodded as he quickly examined it.
+“Crystal’s diary, eh?
+Louise must have found it, and had been madly acting out revenge upon all that ever hurt her old friend.
+She must either think she is Crystal, or she still feels so guilty for the fact that she was popular while Crystal was scorned, that she seeks to earn some weird forgiveness from her late friend.”

-Firestorm said, “You know, with your brains and moves, you should be in the JLA.”
+“You know,” Firestorm told the other hero, “with your brains and moves, you should be in the JLA.”

 Nightwing shook his head.
 “Thanks, but I’m fine where I am.
-You know how the JLA is a group of heroes who assembles because of the need of the world?
-Well, the New Titans assemble because we are friends with individual needs.
+You know how the JLA is a group of heroes who assembles because the world needs them?
+Well, the New Titans assemble because we’re friends with individual needs.
 We’re more like family.”

-Stein’s voice echoed with warmth in Ron’s mind, “That is one of the nicest things you’ve ever said.”
+Stein’s voice echoed with warmth in Ron’s mind.
+“That is one of the nicest things you’ve ever said, Ronnie.”

-Later, Dick Grayson approached Frank McDonald and extended his hand.
+Later, Dick Grayson approached Frank McDonald of the New Carthage Police Department and extended his hand.
 “Sir, long time no see,” he said.

 Frank grunted.
 “Grayson.
 I wondered where you’d vanished when you dropped out so suddenly.
 Lori often wondered, too.
 You never wrote.
 It hurt her.”